thecoder75/liveme-pro-tools/README.md

 **A big thank you to all those who are now contributing to help make this tool even better!**

 ### Support/Assistance/Reporting Issues
-Please use the [Discord chat room](https://discord.gg/A5p2aF4) for questions about its usage and to report any bugs.
+I've re-enabled the Issue Tracker here.
+Please use it **ONLY** to report bugs or feature requests.

+For help in general use and general questions, please use the [Discord chat room](https://discord.gg/A5p2aF4).
 There are now many on there who provide help and also work on this now.

 **I DO NOT RESPOND TO EMAILS EITHER ASKING FOR ASSISTANCE!**  This is my spare-time project so use the Discord chat room as others will assist as they can.